Fahari/Fahari/README.md

-#### Hi there 👋
+#### Hi there 😀
-I am Kevin Kironji, an enthusiast in everything code.
+I am Kevin K, an enthusiast in everything code.
 A fullstack web developer with a tad-tiny bias in front-end development.
 A mantra currently holding; "If it works, it must look good!"

 I love working with web frameworks and developing simple tools in my spare time.
 My go to starterkit being Sveltekit and Tailwind css.